21Elia/Sudoku-CSP-Solver/README.md

 **Instructions**

-1. Ensure you are in the main project directory (Sudoku_Solver).
+1. Ensure you are in the main project directory.
 2. Run the main file from your  terminal
 ```
 python3 main.py